-Neil Clifford (Nationality: Irish - Irish resident)
+Neil Clifford (nationality: Irish - Irish resident)

-Mr. Clifford is and Chief Executive Officer of the Manager.
-Mr. Clifford is an experienced Irish-based investment management professional and fund director, with wide experience in the governance and operations of traditional and alternative investment funds.
-Mr. Clifford joined the Manager in October 2014 from Irish Life Investment Managers ("ILIM") (April 2006 - September 2014), where he was Head of Alternative Investments.
-Mr. Clifford began his career with Irish Life as a sector-focused equity fund manager.
-Prior to this, Mr. Clifford was a senior equity analyst for Goodbody Stockbrokers (September 2000 - April 2006) in Dublin.
-Mr. Clifford has also worked as an engineer with a number of leading engineering and telecoms firms in Ireland.
-Mr. Clifford holds a degree in Electrical Engineering from University College Cork and a Masters of Business Administration from the Smurfit School of Business, University College, Dublin.
-Mr. Clifford has also attained the professional certifications of Chartered Alternative Investment Analyst (CAIA) and Financial Risk Manager (FRM - Global Association of Risk Professionals).
+Mr. Clifford is a Director and Chief Executive Officer of the Manager.
+He is an experienced Irish-based investment management professional and fund director, with wide experience in the governance and operations of traditional and alternative investment funds.
+Neil joined the Manager in October 2014 from Irish Life Investment Managers ("ILIM") (April 2006 - September 2014), where he was Head of Alternative Investments.
+He began his career with Irish Life as a sector-focused equity fund manager.
+Prior to this, Neil was a senior equity analyst for Goodbody Stockbrokers (September 2000 - April 2006) in Dublin.
+He has also worked as an engineer with a number of leading engineering and telecoms firms in Ireland.
+Neil holds a degree in Electrical Engineering from University College Cork and a Masters of Business Administration from the Smurfit School of Business, University College,

+Dublin.
+He has also attained the professional certifications of Chartered Alternative Investment Analyst (CAIA) and Financial Risk Manager (FRM - Global Association of Risk Professionals).